 Once you have your favorite quotes and questions collected from a Conference talk – what’s next?
 Here is a sure-fire lesson plan for a memorable class.
 This page assumes you already have 5 highlights with questions/material prepared.
-If you still need to create some material – go to “5 Steps For Creating a Relief Society or Elders’ Quorum Lesson.”
+If you still need to create some material – click the link below.

 Basic Template Overview: